Swanpool, Cornwall: Swanvale nature reserve

 There is also a small Cornwall Wildlife Trust nature reserve called Swanvale which runs from the northern end of Swanpool towards the town.
 It comprises mostly willow carr, which provides shelter for many small birds and mammals.

 Swanpool mine

 Swanpool mine is 80 fathom deep and produced £60,000 worth of silver-lead ore.
 It started in the early 18th century, closing in 1865 and recommenced on 22 November 1880, financed by Sir Julius Vogel and his friends.
 It closed shortly after 1885.

 Art

 There is a painting by Wallace Martin, Falmouth Grammar School Swimming Sports at Sunny Cove, near Swanpool, Falmouth, dated to 1951.

 Visitor facilities

-Swanpool Beach is a training ground for kayaking, paddleboarding and coasteering, with a beach café, a beach restaurant, Hooked (formerly the Three Mackerels Restaurant), car-parking (charge in summer), a public lavatory and crazy golf.
+Swanpool Beach is a training ground for kayaking, paddleboarding and coasteering, with a beach café, a beach restaurant, beach huts for rent in the Summer, Hooked (formerly the Three Mackerels Restaurant), car-parking (charge in summer), a public lavatory and crazy golf.
 Dogs are not allowed on the beach between Easter Sunday and 1 October.